FloHauss/XMC_HTC/README.md

 | RADAr (RADAr++ in this study) | [yousef-younes/RADAr](https://github.com/yousef-younes/RADAr) | [`htc/Radar++`](htc/Radar++/README.md) |

 All evaluated models were introduced by their original authors.
-This repository contains study-specific dataset conversion, adaptations, evaluation and the authoritative paper results.
-The paper tables use the method name **RADAr**;
+This repository contains study-specific dataset conversion, adaptations, evaluation and the paper results.
-[`htc/Radar++`](htc/Radar++/README.md) is the local RADAr++ adaptation for larger XML label spaces, not a claim that it is identical to an upstream RADAr release.

 ## Using the repository